 Contraindications

-The Tabata protocol has no specific contraindications for exercise.
+The Tabata protocol has no specific contraindications for classes.
 All warnings are standard for sports:

 2. Diseases of the digestive tract.